Event-horizon-scale Imaging of M87* under Different Assumptions via Deep Generative Image Priors: Method

 \section{Method}

-Our goal is to sample from an image posterior given EHT measurements and a desired image prior.
-The prior is obtained by training a score-based prior $p_\theta$ on images from the desired prior.
-The measurement likelihood is based on a nonlinear forward model and Gaussian noise of closure quantities (Eq.~\ref{eq:llh}).
-Thus the posterior log-density is given by
+Here we describe how to sample from an image posterior given EHT measurements and a score-based prior.
+The method is that of \citet{feng2023efficient} with a measurement likelihood based on closure quantities (Equation \eqref{eq:llh}).
+We formulate the following posterior log density:

 where $p_\theta(\mathbf{x}\mid\mathbf{y})$ is given a $\theta$ subscript to clarify its dependence on the score-based prior $p_\theta$.
-We have introduced a flux-constraint objective $-\left(V(\mathbf{x})-\bar{V}\right)^2$, where $V(\mathbf{x})$ is the total flux (i.e., the sum of the pixel values) of the image $\mathbf{x}$ and $\bar{V}$ is the target total flux, because closure quantities do not constrain the total flux.
+We include a flux-constraint objective $-\left(V(\mathbf{x})-\bar{V}\right)^2$, where $V(\mathbf{x})$ is the total flux (i.e., the sum of the pixel values) of the image $\mathbf{x}$ and $\bar{V}$ is the target total flux, because closure quantities do not constrain the total flux.
 We set $\bar{V}$ as the median total flux of images sampled from the score-based prior $p_\theta$ and then scale posterior images to the original total flux as measured in the zero-baseline visibility.
 Please see Appendix~\ref{app:ablation} for a discussion on the flux-constraint objective.
 Note that since our priors were trained on compact centered images, we do not need an explicit center-of-light constraint.

-Given this log-density equation (Eq.~\ref{eq:posterior_objective}), we use variational inference (VI) \citep{zhang2018advances} to sample from $p_\theta(\mathbf{x}\mid\mathbf{y})$.
-VI approximates a complicated posterior with a tractable approximate distribution known as the variational distribution.
-Following the approach of Deep Probabilistic Imaging (DPI)~\citep{sun2021deep}, we use a RealNVP \citep{dinh2016density} (a type of deep generative model known as a \textit{normalizing flow} \citep{papamakarios2021normalizing}) with parameters $\phi$ as the variational distribution.
-Samples from the RealNVP are images $\mathbf{x}$ from a distribution $q_\phi$, and we optimize $\phi$ to minimize the following KL divergence:
+We use variational inference to sample from $p_\theta(\mathbf{x}\mid\mathbf{y})$, approximating the complicated posterior with a tractable distribution known as the variational distribution.
+We use a RealNVP \citep{dinh2016density}, a type of deep generative model known as a \textit{normalizing flow} \citep{papamakarios2021normalizing}, with parameters $\phi$ as the variational distribution \citep{sun2021deep}.
+Samples from the RealNVP are images $\mathbf{x}$ from a distribution $q_\phi$, and we optimize $\phi$ to minimize an upper bound on the Kullback-Leibler (KL) divergence $D_\text{KL}(q_\phi\lVert p_\theta(\cdot\mid\mathbf{y}))$: